 - AGL customers having trouble paying their bills should contact the retailer on 131 245

 Like with bill smoothing, Origin will estimate your typical energy usage and provide a quote to reflect costs across the year.
+This quote then reviewed every three months to make sure you’re not paying too little or too much compared to your actual usage, and customers will be informed if they need to adjust their payment amount.
 This gives customers peace of mind that their energy bills will remain the same each time, but also that there will be no nasty surprise at the end of the agreement.
-The potential downside to Predictable Plan, however, is that you may not use as much energy as you were predicted to, meaning you have paid for something you have not used.
+The potential downside is that you may not use as much energy as you were predicted to, meaning you have paid for something you have not used.
 And unlike with a traditional bill smoothing plan, you will not receive a bill credit for the difference at the end of the term.

 Origin’s hardship program for customers who struggle with the cost of power is called ‘Power On’.
 Origin says this program gives hardship customers access to information and payment assistance options so they can get back on track with their bills.
 Origin promises to show empathy and sensitivity to those in financial difficulty, provide a payment plan solution, and will not disconnect their power or follow its normal debt collection process.
 But in return, Origin asks that customers maintain communications and work to reduce their debt.